-YHshVH can be referred to as The Healing Name as it represents harmonic balance that is the key to all rebalance.
+The Name, and its permutations, has long been associated with healing as it represents harmonic balance that is the key to all rebalance.
 It is in this Light, that some may call the Cosmic Christ or even the Horus Child, that we work.

 The mystical Qabalah, as taught by Dion Fortune, W.E.
 Butler and Dolores Ashcroft Nowicki in our historical ‘stream’ is a syncretic tradition in many ways that values philosophical, religious and cultural pluralism.

 The Name YHShVH is not from the early, purely Hebraic, Kabbalah but is part of the later Christian Hermetic Qabalah that synthesises many influences from the Western Esoteric Tradition including Rosicrucianism.
 The name features in the Hermetic Order of the Golden Dawn’s Rose Cross Ritual.
 It is a living symbol rather than a personal name and should be worked with as such.

 When symbols are interpreted dogmatically or literally then many misunderstandings can occur.
 We use the Name YHShVH in the light of our school’s traditional understanding and many of our students will remember performing the Rose Cross Ritual and using the name YHShVH in the earlier part of the Butler Course.